AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Volume Zones
 ### Description
-The Volume Zones indicator draws a histogram on the left side of the chart containing the historical volume.
-The length of the bars represents the cumulative volume.
-The price series (open, high, low etc.) can be configured using the properties dialog box.
+This indicator draws a histogram on the left side of the chart.
+This histogram contains the historical volume, and inside the histogram, the length of the bars shows the cumulative volume.
+Traders can configure the price series (open, high, low etc.) with the help of the properties dialog box.
-A rising bar (close above open) colors the bar green.
-Falling bars are colored in red.
-The indicator is intended for use with historical data only.
-To see volume changes in real-time, please consider using the VolumeProfile.
+An up bar (where the close is above the open) shows the bar in green, and falling bars are displayed in red.
+The indicator is only designed to be used with historical data.
+In order to view volume changes in real-time, it is wise to consider using the VolumeProfile.

 ##Williams %R
 ### Description
-Developed by Larry Williams, Williams %R is a momentum indicator that is the inverse of the Fast [Stochastic Oscillator].
-Also referred to as %R, Williams %R reflects the level of the close relative to the highest high for the look-back period.
-In contrast, the Stochastic Oscillator reflects the level of the close relative to the lowest low. %R corrects for the inversion by multiplying the raw value by -100.
-As a result, the Fast Stochastic Oscillator and Williams %R produce the exact same lines, only the scaling is different.
-Williams %R oscillates between 0 to -100.
-Readings from 0 to -20 are considered overbought.
-Readings from -80 to -100 are considered oversold.
-Unsurprisingly, signals derived from the Stochastic Oscillator are also applicable to Williams %R. (Source: Stockcharts.com)
+Larry Williams developed the Williams %R. It is a momentum indicator, and is the inverse of the Fast [Stochastic Oscillator].
+Williams %R, which is also called simply %R, reflects the level of the close relative to the highest high for the look-back period.
+The Stochastic Oscillator, on the other hand, reflects the level of the close relative to the lowest low. %R multiplies the raw value by -100 as a means of correcting for the inversion.
+This means that the Fast Stochastic Oscillator and Williams %R actually produce the exact same lines, with different scaling.
+The Williams %R fluctuates between 0 and -100.
+Values between 0 to -20 are deemed overbought, and values from -80 to -100 are seen as oversold.
+Naturally, signals taken from the Stochastic Oscillator can also be applied to Williams %R.

 ### Interpretation
 As with the Stochastic Oscillator, Williams %R reflects the level of the close relative to the high-low range over a given period of time.
 Assume that the highest high equals 110, the lowest low equals 100 and the close equals 108.
 The high-low range is 10 (110 - 100), which is the denominator in the %R formula.
 The highest high less the close equals 2 (110 - 108), which is the numerator.
 2 divided by 10 equals 0.20.
 Multiply this number by -100 to get -20 for %R. Williams %R would equal -30 if the close was 103 (0.30 x -100).